 7. Embed fonts in your presentation

 Make sure your custom or branded fonts are in PowerPoint.
-If your fonts aren’t installed on the computer you use to run your presentation, PowerPoint will automatically replace your font with a default font and screw up your alignment and the overall look of your presentation.
+If your fonts aren’t installed on the computer you use to run your presentation, PowerPoint will automatically replace your font with a default font and mess up your alignment and the overall look of your presentation.

 Here’s how you do it: